trezor/blockbook/CONTRIBUTING.md

 # Blockbook Contributor Guide

 Blockbook is back-end service for Trezor wallet.
 Although it is open source, design and development of core packages is done by Trezor developers in order to keep Blockbook compatible with Trezor.
-If you feel you could use Blockbook for another purposes, we recommend you to make a fork.

-However you can still help us find bugs or add support for new coins.
+Bug fixes and support for new coins are welcome.
+Please take note that non-fixing pull requests that change base packages or another coin code will not be accepted.
+If you will have to change some of existing code, please file an issue and discuss your request with Blockbook maintainers.

 ## Development environment